HaxeExtension/extension-admob/README.md

 		// Note that if you decide to call enableTestingAds(), you must do that before calling INIT methods.
 		AdMob.enableTestingAds();

+		// if your app is for children and you want to enable the COPPA policy,
+		// you need to call tagForChildDirectedTreatment(), before calling INIT.
+		// AdMob.tagForChildDirectedTreatment();

 		// If you want to get instertitial events (LOADING, LOADED, CLOSED, DISPLAYING, ETC), provide
 		// some callback function for this.
 		AdMob.onInterstitialEvent = onInterstitialEvent;